LevinMx/Thesis-Project/README.md

-# Thesis-Project
+# Thesis_Project
-This is the code for my thesis project.
+This is my thesis project.